Christopher and His Kind (film): Production

 Christopher and His Kind was shot in Belfast, Northern Ireland.
 To research the role, Matt Smith read Isherwood's novels, watched video footage of Isherwood and traveled to the United States to meet Isherwood's longtime companion, Don Bachardy.
 "Just seeing the love Don had for him, and to be in the space where Christopher had lived and written was very informative."

 For her portrayal of aspiring chanteuse Jean Ross, actress Imogen Poots claimed that she attempted to show Ross' personality as "convincingly fragile beneath layers of attitude."
 However, Poots did not wish to depict Ross as a talented singer.
 Poots explained that—in her estimation—if "Jean had been that good, she wouldn't have been wasting her time hanging around with Isherwood in the cabarets of the Weimar Republic, she would have been on her way, perhaps, to the life she dreamed of in Hollywood."

+Filming began on 16 May 2010 and ended on 8 June 2010.

 Critical reception

 Sam Wollaston of The Guardian strongly praised Christopher and His Kind, citing an excellent performance from Smith, whom he calls "appealingly rakish, thoroughly disreputable, charming, posh, clever and funny" and compares favorably to John Hurt's performances as Quentin Crisp.
 He similarly praised several of the other performers and applauded the film for its masterful evocation of its time period, concluding, "Brilliant, top drama, well done."

 Michael Hogan for The Sunday Telegraph concurred in this assessment, calling the film "handsomely shot, lovingly recreating the period, but with a twinkling, tongue-in-cheek feel – not to mention some lusty sex scenes – that stops it becoming too misty-eyed".
 He echoed the kudos for the performances from Smith and the supporting cast.

 Less impressed was John Lloyd for the Financial Times who found the gay sex scenes discomfiting.
-Additionally he thought that the acting was not intense enough, finding the scenes between Christopher and his mother to be the most effective.
-The film, he concluded, "wasn’t great but it was bravely done, all the same".
+Additionally, he thought that the acting was not intense enough, finding the scenes between Christopher and his mother to be the most effective.
+The film, he concluded, "wasn't great but it was bravely done, all the same".